varshaas/Angular-code-test/README.md

 ## Tasks

-Please attempt one or more of the following improvement tasks on this project, and then either make a PR for review or submit a zip of the project.
+Please attempt one or more of the following improvement tasks on this project, and upload to your own online repository (e.g. GitHub)

 **Time box yourself to 2 to 4 hours of work.**